Holiaaa/jpm/README.md

 NOTE: This package manager work only with file, there is no way to connect to a server, if you want to do that, just implement that xD
 NOTE: It can be bugged, and maybe the code is not very good :/

+## Download JPM

+To download the v1.0 version of jpm you need to go to the release named 'release' and download the zip file, and put the folder in your / directory
+Then if you want to test to install a package you can go to the release named 'package-example' and download vim9.1.jpkg.

+WARNING: You can have some issue if you try to install vim with jpm if you have already vim installed on your computer.
+WARNING: You can have some bug, this code is adapted for a linux distro i made with only the kernel so :/

 ## How to use

 #### - Install a jpkg file.